10 Quick Additions to Boost Your Curb Appeal

 Of course, sometimes we need to invest in major exterior projects like window replacements, new roofs and fence installations—which are functional changes at the core.
 But there are plenty of just-for-looks home improvements that take little money, little time, or both!
 Many are also DIY opportunities, for those who like to be hands-on with their house.
 I’ve compiled some of my favorite enhancements for curb appeal mini-makeovers (I left out repainting and landscaping, which are fairly obvious!).

 1. Dress up your porch columns

-Take inspiration from one of America’s most famous homes, Mt.
+Take inspiration from one of Virginia’s most famous homes, Mt.
 Vernon (above!).
 You can achieve this same look over basic builder-grade 4×4′ columns.
 Just get your tools (or a handyman) and add corner molding to each corner, and finish with wood trim around the top and bottom.
 We did exactly this on the back porch of our previous home.
 Of course, if you want to spend a bit more and avoid the wear of wood, Quality Built Exteriors installs a variety of vinyl porch columns.

 2. Install Window Boxes

 I’ve been dying to do this for years because I’m in love with window boxes.
 Unfortunately it would be overkill on my current house, which already has a balustrade below the large center window.
 But I often pass by homes that would look fantastic with this addition.
 Window boxes are especially useful if you have an older house with too-short windows—they fill in the space and balance out the design.
 Wooden ones can be store-bought or professionally made (Quality Built Exteriors has constructed them many times).
 On some houses, you can also hang oversize iron window boxes, which give the appearance a tiny balcony.
 It adds Old World elegance, especially on stucco or painted-brick homes.